 Note that you you need two Basic-1 radios and loops to do

 radiolocating, bringing the total to ~$116.00.A single Basic-2 radio kit is $35.00.
 You must purchase your own loop wire(~$35.00-$45.00) plus 2 bubble levels (~$4.00) bringing the total cost to ~$74.00 not counting the loop frame, optional piezo sounder, or battery.
 For those with a well stocked junk box, I will sell the PC boards at my cost of $4.25.
 These are professional epoxy double-sided boards with plated-thru holes.
 Note that the two parts kits are not interchangeable because the values of the loop tuning capacitors are different.
 The loop wire gauges are also different.
 However, the same PC board is used in both kits.
-NOTE: 7/4/12 For people who have already purchased kits or built radios.
+NOTES: 7/4/12 For people who have already purchased kits or built radios prior to this date.
 I have found a minor change that will improve beacon operation of the Basic-2 at high temperatures.
 Especially if just the piezo speaker is used without headphones, the units may stop "beeping" and go into continuous ON mode at a temperature of 80-90 degrees F. The cure is to add a third 1N914 diode, in the same polarity, in series with diodes D5 and D6.
-THe schematics and parts lists have been updated, and I will include the diode in future kits.
+The schematics and parts lists have been updated, and I will include the diode in future kits.
+The PC board has not been updated.
 Email me if you can not obtain a diode locally and I will send you one.
 The Basic-1 kits are not affected.
+8/27/13 This circuit has as much gain as possible without feedback and oscillation between the headphones and the loop.
+It turns out that the 1/4" phone jack must make very good connection with the headphone plug (mainly the ground connection) to prevent coupling (and oscillation) through the operator's body.
+I have had it happen to me.
+Even the "hand ground" on the loop is not enough to stop it, but cleaning the contacts works.
+6/27/15 While testing on the surface, a Basic-2 radio appeared to be operating in beacon mode, beeping in its piezo sounder, but was not actually producing any real output, even with a separate receiver at 6 inch (15cm) range!
+I believe the culprit was a dirty contact on the 3-position mode switch, but it now works fine and I have not been able to duplicate the fault.
 A complete history and technical description of the Basic-1 and Basic-2 radios, including specs, schematics, and parts lists are found in The Simplest Radiolocator.
 Complete assembly instructions for the kits are found in Constructing the Basic-1 and Basic-2 Radiolocation/communicators from kits.
+The Basic-2 radios can be constructed with different diameter loop antennas.
+See the PDF loop antenna table.
+A French translation including schematics and parts lists is found in the PDF document MONTAGE ET UTILISATION DES BPS BASIC-1 /2 Traduction Dominique ROS.
 See Locating Ground Zero to understand the shape of the magnetic fields and how to use them to easily locate the point directly over a beacon placed in a cave.
+Print out the Depth Table to estimate the depth of the cave after locating ground zero.
+To estimate depth, move horizontally a known distance from ground zero (a distance similar to your guess of the depth is good), then tilt the loop away from ground zero (with loop axis aimed at ground zero) to find the signal null.
+Measure the tilt angle from vertical; find the d/l value for this angle; then multiply by the distance to ground zero to find the depth.
+For example if the angle is 20 degrees and ground zero is 10 meters away, the depth would be ~42.4 meters.
 Practice, practice, practice, before attempting a cave, even inside a 2-story house or barn!
-I am always available to answer any questions. |
+I am always available to answer any questions.
+NEWS FLASH!
+Stan Sides built a pair of Basic-2 radios and in Dec 2013 used them to do a radiolocation in Mammoth Cave at the end of Little Bat Avenue at a depth of about 120 feet.
+This is the radiolocation depth record for these radios as far as I know. |

 |